 SIGHT-specific

-This ongoing series refers to the coined term, ‘site-specific’, a term used when artwork responds, and has a direct correlation, to a specific location, putting emphasis on our relationship to the land and its particular context.
-SIGHT-specific layers the focus of the land with challenging our dominant reliance on vision in visual spaces.
-Artworks in the series explore the possibilities of embossed surfaces, fragrant scents, and audio recorded documentation in collaboration with two-dimensional surfaces, such as painting and print – mediums that are often prohibited to touch – to enable an accessible, immersive experience.
+SIGHT-specific is an ongoing series that refers to the term ‘site-specific’, a term used when an artwork responds to or has a direct correlation with a specific location, putting emphasis on our relationship to the land and its particular context.
+SIGHT-specific addresses the importance of our relationship with the land while challenging our reliance on sight in traditionally visual spaces and traditionally represented visual art, including landscapes – places with abundant sensory experiences.

 CANADA